slowernews/wisdom-tldr/README.md

 ===
 ###On family and friends

-You will waste your life trying to make those around into who you want them to be.
-Instead change/filter who you are around.<br>
+You will waste your life trying to make those around into who you want them to be.<br>
+Instead change/filter who you are around.
 You are the average of the people you surround yourself.

 > *'Cleave from your family but then come back.
 You need to be independent and loyal at the same time.'*